Student Information Related to the Family Educational Rights and Privacy Act (FERPA) and the Solomon Amendment

 Procedures to Inspect and Review Education Records

-Students may inspect and review their education records upon request to the appropriate custodian of records.
+Students may inspect and review their education records after submitting a request to the appropriate custodian of records.
 Students should submit a written request that identifies as precisely as possible the record(s) he/she wishes to inspect.
-The record custodian will make arrangements for access as promptly as possible and notify the student of the time and place where the records may be inspected.
+The record custodian will make arrangements for access as promptly as possible, but not more than 45 days after the request has been received, and notify the student of the time and place where the records may be inspected.
 (Per the policy of University of Northwestern, records can only be reviewed in the presence of a university official.)
+Related information follows:

 - A student must submit a written request to the appropriate record custodian to amend a record.
 The student must specify which part of the record is inaccurate, misleading, or in violation of the student’s rights of privacy.